polkadot-developers/substrate-docs/content/md/en/docs/test/unit-testing.md

 }
 ```

-Additionally, if your test performs multiple operations that emit events in sequence, it may be preferable to only see the events that have happened since the last check.
-The example below leverages the helper function above.
+Additionally, if your test performs operations that emit events in a sequence, you might want to only see the events that have happened since the last check.
+The following example leverages the preceding helper function.

 ```rust
 parameter_types! {